JereKuusela/valheim-cron_job/README.md

 - command: Command to execute.
 - chance: Chance of executing the command.
 Default is 1 (100%).
+- log: Whether to log the job.
+If missing, `logJoin` value is used.

 Command parameters:
 - $$name: Name of the player.
 For example "John Doe".